statisticalbiotechnology/dia_sum/log.md

 # Log

+## 2022-03-03
+### 09:00 Omics club
+### 10:30 Continue on script from yesterday
+### 11:00 Anaconda giving error and cannot start up kernel

+ImportError: cannot import name 'constants' from partially initialized module 'zmq.backend.cython' (most likely due to a circular import) (/home/ptruong/anaconda3/lib/python3.6/site‑packages/zmq/backend/cython/__init__.py)i

+Need to fix this.
+Reinstall Anaconda, enviroments and r_environment.

+### 12:30 Check how many peptides do not change between samples

+Write a script to check t-test difference between samples in LFQ data..

+### 14:00 previous DIA-NN have no decoys.

+Have to check why the DIA-NN output has no decoys.

+Seems that fragpipe 17.1 have different options for outputting decoy...
+I think.

+### 14:30 Generate decoy for easypqp file.

+Generated deocy with OpenSwathDecoyGenerator to the easyPQP file.

+Run DIA-NN on the DIA-NN and new easypqp_library with decoy.

+### 15:00 Coding the peptide simulator

+### 18:00 Cont. coding the peptide simulator.

 ## 2022-03-02
 ### 08:30 Neating up code from yesterday.
 ### 09:30 Looking at matrix-matched code to understand input for LOD.